Penslar weighs the impact of Herzl’s personal power

 Penslar: Even though he himself was not religiously observant and he knew that many Jews in his day were not religiously observant, Herzl still saw the Jewish religion as a unifying force.
 He wrote that what unites Jews might ultimately be a sense of ethnicity, but that it is often defined through religion.
 The religion is ultimately a bond, even if we’re not religious people.
 Herzl believed that Jews shared a common sense of relationship with the God of Israel.
 Herzl’s novel Altneuland about an ideal future Jewish homeland is peppered with references to God, although the homeland he envisions is entirely secular.

 The story of Moses mattered a great deal to Herzl, largely because he thought he was a second Moses.
 He did not believe that Jews could be defined in racial terms because Jews from different parts of the world look so different.
-I think he was actually onto something about modern Jewish identity, which often flees from religion yet still relies on it.
+I think he was actually on to something about modern Jewish identity, which often flees from religion yet still relies on it.

 CES: How do you view the role of charismatic leaders like Herzl in our current crisis?
 Are they useful in rallying support or mass action, or do they distract from necessary actions or experts?
 Do you see any Herzl-like leaders emerging in this current crisis?